 With an assortment of probably 50 or so machines ranging from Donkey Kong, Space Invaders and more, you can while away a couple of hours here.
 Or hit up skee-ball in back with their second bar and air hockey tables.
 A small communal tables allows you to chow down on your eats, Boxcar allows for outside food (since they don’t serve any) and is dog-friendly.
 Overall I’m pretty happy with how this place has evolved based upon customer feedback.
 Nice job, Boxcar!

-Next up is Level Up Kitchen and Barcadium!
+Next up is Level Up Kitchen, Bar and Arcade!
 Run by the owner from the Architect Bar and Lounge, Level Up has a totally different feel.
 Up a narrow stairway to a dimly lit bar, you’ll find a smaller assortment of cabinets and video games.
 Level Up has a stronger emphasis on its bar and food, they’ve got a short assortment of apps and eats here.
 I have yet to eat here so more to come there.

 Level up is still in the process of building out it’s first floor so expect more and better for games.
 There is a special emphasis on the pinball tables here, they are looking to get in some of the most popular so watch out.
 Outside of pinball you’ve got favorites like Joust, Area 51 and more.
 Machines only take quarters and they’ve got a small changer in the middle.